Tim Frazier: Junior

 Frazier opened his junior season, and his first year under coach Pat Chambers, on November 5, 2011, in an exhibition game against Slippery Rock.
 He led the team in scoring with 19 points.
 Frazier also posted 7 assists and 6 rebounds, helping Penn State win the game 64–47.
 He took part in the Nittany Lions' first regular season contest on November 12 against Hartford, with 12 points, 6 assists, and 5 steals in spite of being given 28 minutes on the court.
 When asked on his communication with Frazier, Chambers said, "I'm telling him to make plays ... he has to be one of our leading scorers.
 He's got to look to score."
 In the following game, Frazier made his second career display with 20 or more points.
 He also matched his career-high total on assists, with 10.
 This was his second double-double with Penn State.
 Frazier also finished with 6 rebounds, 3 steals, and 1 block.
 Chambers said in a post-game interview, "I'm very greedy.
 I'm an old point guard, so I want more out of Tim Frazier, if you can imagine ... what more means is even more leadership, even better habits.
 We're always trying to create the best habits we can for the most difficult situation.".
 Frazier helped power the 62–46 victory over Radford, the team's second consecutive win in the regular season.
-It was also Penn State's first round game in the Hall of Fame Tip-Off tournament.
+It was also Penn State's first-round game in the Hall of Fame Tip-Off tournament.
 In his next game against LIU–Brooklyn, Frazier scored a career-high 26 points and matched his assists record for the second straight game, with 10.
 It was his second straight double-double and the third in his stint with Penn State.
 Chambers commented after the game, "Tim was terrific.
 He was a great leader tonight.
 He did everything you ask your point guard to do tonight."
 He helped the program reach a 3–0 record for the third time in 12 seasons.
 Following up on a loss to Kentucky, Frazier recorded 27 points on November 20, 2011, against South Florida.
 The next game, Frazier recorded a career-high 11 assists en route to his 4th double-double in 2011.
 On January 11, 2012, Frazier scored a career-high 30 points against Nebraska, with his team losing the game, 70–58.
 He led the Big Ten with eight 20-point games through the course of the year.
 By the end of the season, Frazier averaged 18.8 points, 6.2 assists, 4.7 rebounds, 2.4 steals, and 0.2 blocks.
 It was his highest scoring average with Penn State.
-He was named the John Lawther Team MVP, Second Team NABC All-District, All-Big Ten First Team, Academic All-Big Ten, Basketball Times' All-District, and Big Ten All-Defensive Team.
+He was named the John Lawther Team MVP, second-team NABC All-District, first-team All-Big Ten, Academic All-Big Ten, Basketball Times' All-District, and Big Ten All-Defensive Team.